What are Floaters and Flashes of Light in Your Vision?

 Proper diagnosis is accomplished with a dilated pupil retinal examination.
 If a retinal problem exists, patients are referred to a retinal specialist.

-How Are Flashes of Floaters of Light in Your Vision Treated?
+How are Floaters and Flashes of Light in Your Vision Treated?

 The flashes of light will eventually resolve but there is no cure for floaters.
 They cannot be lasered or physically removed without a procedure called a victrectomy which involves complete drainage of the vitreous.
 This procedure is very invasive and has a high complication rate.
 For most patients (myself included) floaters are an annoyance which your brain will in time unconsciously tone out like any other constant stimulus.
 I recommend not concentrating on the floaters and natural suppression of the floaters will occur much faster.
 However there will be circumstances when the floaters can’t be ignored.
 Example, while walking on a frozen Minnesota snowy Lake recently, I was amazed at how many floaters I had in my vision while looking at the snow.
 Once I got back into the house, all the floaters appeared to have disappeared as they were hidden in the background “visual noise.”